huming2207/espdap/README.md

-# DAPLink on ESP32-S2
+# Soul Injector

-Dirty bit-banging port of DAPLink for ESP32-S2.
+Offline firmware downloader for ARM Cortex-M, on an ESP32(-S2/3).

-Tested on ESP32-S2 only but it should work on ESP32-S3 and classic ESP32.
+Tested on ESP32-S2 only but it should work on ESP32-S3.

 ## Usage